Ashwin7mak/qbui/ui/client-react/src/assets/css/readme.md

 The purpose of this document is to layout best practices when writing CSS for QuickBase.
 As part of the rearchitecture project QuickBase is now built atop of Bootstrap for React using a SASS preprocessor.

 # High Level Change Recommendations
-The majority lays out a number of best practices that amount to code formatting and structuring conventions–nothing too controversial or involved.
+The majority lays out a number of best practices that amount to code formatting and structuring conventions

 ## SASS Structuring
-- All SASS files should be explicitly included into one master `main.scss` file
+- All SASS files should be explicitly included into one master `main.scss` file.
+Except for a base set of styles required to bootstrap the page–i.e., we should prioritize loading the shell by inlining that CSS and then loading the rest.
+(We need to check and see if this will make much of a difference, including across different connection types)
+    - This prevents source ordering problems.
+For instance, Nomalize.css is the last thing included right now.
+So that's dumb.
-- There should be at a minimum two variables files, the bootstrap and ours.
-Variables for our system should be defined in one file.
+- All variables should be defined in a master file instead of locally.

 ## Naming
 - We should move to a version of the BEM naming convention that works for us.
+That means no camel casing in CSS and using dashes and underscores to break up names.

-* Should we be using Autoprefixer?
+## Libraries we should start using
-* Where do mixins go?
+- Animate.css
+- Autoprefixer

+## Missing things
+- A grid system
+- A folder/system for mixins

 * Don't remove outlines http://a11yproject.com/posts/never-remove-css-outlines/
-* We need a grid system.
-* Can we do a two space indent system?
-It looks way better...

 # Architecture